zopefoundation/importchecker/README.rst

 What is importchecker?
 ----------------------

-Importchecker is a commandline utility to find unused imports in Python modules.
+Importchecker is a command line utility to find unused imports in Python modules.

-Its output is "grep-like" (and thus "emacs-friendly"), reporting both the module's filenames and line numbers where names are imported that are not acually used in the module.
+Its output is "grep-like" (and thus "emacs-friendly"), reporting both the module's filenames and line numbers where names are imported that are not actually used in the module.

 Importchecker will not modify any of the source files.
 Whether the import needs to be removed is left to the judgement of the developer.